Gap Year Days 212 – 221

 Right around to one side of the bay is a modern indoor market.
 One section is fresh foods and other bits and pieces, and another is a fish market.
 I tend to avoid fish markets because the smell is often overwhelming to me.
 We were late looking at this one though, so it was mostly packed up, and I was impressed by how clean it was.

 Walk back the other way and there is the famed Mutrah Souq.
 This place has been around for years and is what you imagine when you think of these sort of markets.
 It has dark, narrow streets containing everything you could possibly imagine from spices to clothing to gold to household utensils.
 And since we were there right before their national day, red, green and white was everywhere.
-I originally thought it was Christmas decorations which did not make sense becasue many of the items were similar to what we would use to decorate for that.
+I originally thought it was Christmas decorations which did not make sense because many of the items were similar to what we would use to decorate for that.

 Down that end of the city is also the Al-Alam Palace, home of the current Sultan.
 It’s not open to visitors, but it is possible to stop outside the impressive front gates for a look.
 Nearby is also the National Museum of Oman.
 It has only been open about a year and it’s meant to be worth a visit, but we didn’t get there on this trip.

 We did discover that Australia isn’t the only place that has big “things”.
 From Mutrah we could see this big statue on top of the hill so we just had to go and have a look.
 Turned out to be a big incense burner.
-It was all closed up though so we couldn’t go and have a good look, so not sure if it has a purpose or it is just there.
+It was all closed up though so we couldn’t go and have a closer look, so not sure if it has a purpose or it is just there.

 We were still pretty nervous about the driving, and navigating on unfamiliar wrong-sided roads was, um, interesting.
 On the way back I took us the wrong way off one of the highways, and it was a big detour to try to get us back on the right road.
 But at least Simon was getting extra practice in the busy traffic of Muscat.